toner75/reactPizza/README.md

 4) The pizza's price depends on the size and type of pizza.
 5) The multifunctional cart.
 6) Markup is valid on 100%.
-7) Google speedtest: Mobile - 89, descktop - 98
+7) Google speedtest: Mobile - 89, descktop - 98.
 8) The site is fully adaptive for mobile device.

 Used:
 1) React,
 2) Redux,
-3) Pure CSS
+3) Pure CSS,
-4) Data fetch from external database
+4) Data fetch from external database.

 Link: https://reactpizza1234.000webhostapp.com/